mendhak/waveshare-epaper-display/README.md

 ## Privacy Mode

 This mode hides away everything and just displays an XKCD comic or a literary quote for the time.
-In `config.toml`, set:
+In `config.toml`, enable privacy mode and select the mode:

     [privacy]
-    xkcd = true

-Or for literature clock mode:

-    [privacy]
-    literature_clock = true
+    enabled = true
+    mode = "xkcd"  # or "literature"

 | `xkcd = true` <br />XKCD comic | `literature_clock = true` <br />Literature clock mode |
 | --- | --- |